trptcolin/macro-workshop/doc/exercises/04_danger_zone.md

 3. Why is it that we "Can't take value of a macro"?
 Is it a Clojure compiler limitation?
    Or something more fundamental?

-4. Isn't there a trick we can do to avoid using a macro to implement `log-row`?
-   (assuming you still need to build on top of `log`)
+4. Isn't there some trick we can do to avoid using a macro to implement `log-row`?  (assuming you still need to build on top of `log`)

     ```clojure
     (defmacro log [& args]